 In ArcGIS Pro, you can visualize and explore your data using charts.
 Charts are a graphical representation of tabular data, which helps you gain insight into the relationships, distribution, categories, trends, and patterns in data that otherwise may be difficult to see as raw numbers in a table.

 To make a chart, start with the layer you want to visualize and define the chart's variables; then adjust the chart's properties and use interactive selection to explore further.
-You can manage the charts that are associated with the layers in your map and finally share the chart through a layer, map, or project package.
+You can manage the charts that are associated with the layers in your map and finally share the chart through a layer, map, or project package, or add it to a layout.

 Choose layer and chart type